JMDirksen/TransIP-DDNS-Docker/README.md

 Variable | Default value | Description
 --|--|--
-**LOGINNAME** | myusername | Your TransIP username **PRIVATEKEY** | myprivatekey | The private key from the key-pair generated at the TransIP API settings.
-See run example above when the key is stored in a file named 'private.key'
-**DOMAINS** | mydomain.com,myotherdomain.com | The domainnames registered at TransIP from which you want to update a record RECORD | @ | The DNS record name for which to change the IP address (@, *, www, etc.)
+**LOGINNAME** | myusername | Your TransIP username **DOMAINS** | mydomain.com,myotherdomain.com | The domainnames registered at TransIP from which you want to update a record RECORD | @ | The DNS record name for which to change the IP address (@, *, www, etc.)
 TTL | 300 | The Time-To-Live of the DNS record, defaults to 5 minutes